 Urinary tract infection (UTI) is an infection that can occur in any area of the urinary tract, including the ureters, bladder, kidneys, or urethra.

-And estimated 50 percent of women report having had a UTI at some point in their lives, and nearly 30-40 per cent of these infections relapse within six months.
+An estimated 50 percent of women report having had a UTI at some point in their lives, and nearly 30-40 per cent of these infections relapse within six months.

 Cystitis (bladder infection) is usually caused by E. coli and other bacteria.
 E. coli also causes acute pyelonephritis (kidney infection).
 Urethritis (urethra infection) can be caused by herpes, gonorrhea, chlamydia and mycoplasma.

 Urinary tract infections are more common in girls and women than in boys and men.

 Chills, fever, back pain, groin pain, nausea, flank pain, vomiting, cloudy, dark, bloody, or foul-smelling urine and frequent, painful urination are some symptoms of acute pyelonephritis.

 Symptoms of cystitis include traces of blood in the urine, dark, cloudy, or strong-smelling urine, pain just above the pubic bone, in the lower back, or in the abdomen, burning sensation when urinating, and urinating frequently or feeling the need to urinate frequently.

 The main symptom of urethritis is pain while urinating.
 Other symptoms include feeling the frequent or urgent need to urinate and difficulty starting urination.